Barnaba Mądrecki

 Plan for content marketing

-good content on the website plan for content marketing
+Good content on the website — content marketing plan

 AI generated image: "Calendar digital art in Tamara Lempicka style"

 But what if you make the plan?
 You'll have a rough plan, you'll come up with post titles separately from your client's perspective and yours.
-Now You already have twice as many blog post titles.
-Whether you're running a service or a ecommerce business, you can run the posts separately for men and women or however else you define the several audience groups.
+Now you already have twice as many blog post titles.
+Whether you're running a service or an e-commerce business, you can run the posts separately for men and women or however else you define the several audience groups.

 My motto is 'the world is made up of individuals'.
-If you write a blog post "for everyone" you will not wow anyone, because everyone reading the blog post will feel " nothing special".
+If you write a blog post "for everyone" you will not wow anyone, because everyone reading the blog post will feel "nothing special".
 Write a blog post for a dedicated narrow audience and you will notice the results quite quickly.
-I have now mentioned the content marketing calendar.

 When we talk about good content, we are not talking about good text.

-I strongly suggest you, when preparing content, focus on one main text - for example, a blog post for your website, prepare several texts to promote your target content.
-Promote yourself on external portals, social media.
+I strongly suggest you, when preparing content, focus on one main text — for example, a blog post for your website — and prepare several texts to promote your target content.
+Promote yourself on external portals and social media.
+Good content also needs a good home — which is why how you change the website navigation smoothly matters just as much as what you write.

 Content preparation in the context of Google's algorithms.